 Each year, 4.5 million Americans need a transfusion.
 Every day, 29,000 units of red blood cells and 6,500 units of plasma are needed in the U.S. However, we’re facing a critical blood supply shortage, according to the American Red Cross.

 Artificial blood can’t fix this problem completely because it’s only good for 24 hours.
-But it can be critical in emergency situations, getting someone life-saving red blood cells or plasma as they await a transfusion.
+But it can be critical in emergency situations, getting someone life-saving artificial red blood cells or artificial plasma as they await a transfusion.

 Collaborations will save lives